AdaptableTools/connectifi-fdc3-demo/README.md

 In this demo we listen for the `ViewInstrument` Intent and we then:

-- jump to and highlight the row in yellow for 5 seconds which contains the instrument
+- jump to the row which which contains the instrument and highlight it in yellow for 5 seconds
 - send a System Status message displaying the Context received

 ```